bwipp/postscriptbarcode/libs/README.md

 make install LANGS="java perl python ruby"
 ```

-How to check these are working without installing:
+How to check that the bindings are working without installing either the C library or the binding itself:

 ```
 cd python